dinosaure/blogger/articles/lwt_pause.md

 ## Availability

-If you follow my articles, as far as Miou is concerned, from the outset I talk of the notion of availability if we were to make yet another new scheduler for OCaml 5.
+If you follow my [articles][miou-articles], as far as Miou is concerned, from the outset I talk of the notion of availability if we were to make yet another new scheduler for OCaml 5.
 We emphasised this notion because we had quite a few problems on this subject and Lwt.

 In this case, the notion of availability requires the scheduler to be able to observe system events as often as possible.
 The problem is that Lwt doesn't